suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 **Execution aborted with a segmentation fault.**

-To make debugging simple, and ensure that the segmentation fault depends from a situation that I could control, I've ran the same script against the `lua` interpreter cloned locally and built with debugging symbols.
+To make debugging simple, and ensure that the segmentation fault depends on a situation that I could control, I've passed the same script to the standalone Lua interpreter cloned locally, built with debugging symbols.

 What we learn from GDB confirms this is the happy path: